bgarcial/sentia-assessment/Documentation/README.md

 ### 2.1.
 MySQL database Wordpress sites.

 - **Azure Database for MySQL was used.**
-The wordpress service will be deployed as [stateless application](https://cloud.google.com/kubernetes-engine/docs/how-to/stateless-apps), it means *"do not store data or application state to the cluster or to persistent storage"*.
+The wordpress service was deployed as [stateless application](https://cloud.google.com/kubernetes-engine/docs/how-to/stateless-apps), it means *"do not store data or application state to the cluster or to persistent storage"*.
 That's why is used MySQL as platform as service.
 Of this way, the wordpress sites will be easily scalable.

 In addition, use MySQL as an external service have the following benefits: